zikalino/lang4iot/README.md

 ## Additional Goals

+(1) Provide a template of using ESP IDF test framework with Linux and QEMU.

-(1) Study and define common API for IOT
+(2) Study and define common API for IOT

-(2) Performance comparison between various language implementations, WASM and non-WASM runtimes.
+(3) Performance comparison between various language implementations, WASM and non-WASM runtimes

 ## Future Goals